Generally, dogs are energetic; they love running around, jumping over objects, playing with people, and having a good time.

 Preclinical studies further show that CBD may mediate some pathways in growth development.
 Moreover, CBD can be used together with radiation to speed up recovery.

-Dogs become diabetic when their pancreas stops producing enough insulin or their bodies stop responding to the hormone.
+Dogs can develop insulin issues when their pancreas stops producing enough insulin or their bodies stop responding to the hormone.
 Insulin helps dogs and people manage their blood sugar levels by distributing it to cells all over the body.

 In extreme circumstances, this may develop into a condition known as hyperglycemia.
-For the most part, dogs can handle diabetes surprisingly well until another health condition appears.
+For the most part, dogs can handle insulin producing issues surprisingly well until another health condition appears.

-Since chronic inflammation is usually associated with many diabetes-induced complications (e.g., kidney and cardiovascular problems), harnessing CBD's anti-inflammatory properties makes sense to help diabetic dogs.
+Since chronic inflammation is usually associated with many factors and complications (e.g., kidney and cardiovascular problems), harnessing CBD's anti-inflammatory properties makes sense to help our canine friends.

 According to the American Alliance for Medical Cannabis, cannabis may help: